statusku0/Data---Project-1/README.md

 1. Transfer meshes, landmarks, and taxa codes to the grid (I ran CollectArtiTeeth.m with the original intermediate teeth data given to me)
 (CollectArtiTeeth.m also renames all .off files to _sas.off files for consistency)
 2. Generate the teeth samples on the grid
-3. Run cluster_testingbranch.m (adjust line 57 to change which teeth branches I run the script for) and the results get sent to the Rslts folder, which has multiple Rslts folders that correspond to a specific branch (for instance, Rslts/rslts_a10_a13))
+3. Run cluster_testingbranch.m (adjust line 57 to change which teeth branches I run the script for) (I usually run ~8 branches at a time) and the results get sent to the Rslts folder, which has multiple Rslts folders that correspond to a specific branch (for instance, Rslts/rslts_a10_a13))
 4. Transfer new branch results to NumDensityRslts on my local drive How things are structured in NumDensityRslts: